 A variety of indigenous cultures, which originated long before the European invasion, have significantly influenced the development of Latin America, from the southern border of the U.S. to the tip of Tierra del Fuego.

-From the end of July 2020 textiles from various regions of Latin America will also be presented, which will provide an insight into the historical development and modern perspectives of indigenous Latin America.
+Textiles from various regions of Latin America are also presented, which provide an insight into the historical development and modern perspectives of indigenous Latin America.